clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/6-connect-remote-resources-by-using-azure-virtual-wans.md

-What is the purpose of associating a connection to a route table.
+What is the purpose of associating a connection to a route table?

 (x) Associating a connection to a route table allows the traffic to be sent to the destinations indicated as routes in the route table. {{Correct, Associating a connection to a route table allows the traffic to be sent to the destination indicated as routes in the route table.
 Each connection is associated to one route table.}}